 KC has been around for more than 50 years.
-Headquartered in Williams, Arizona, the company has pioneered innovations in off-road lighting since its inception.
-Today, KC is an industry leader and innovator by delivering game-changing solutions like the Flex Era 3 S.
+Headquartered in Williams, Ariz., the company has pioneered innovations in off-road lighting since its inception.

-Baja Designs has more than twenty five years of lighting development and innovation with race-winning technology for off-road and street use.
-Based in San Diego, California, they are pioneers in the laser lighting field.
-They offer a number of high-quality products, such as the LP6 LED Driving/Combo Light.
+Baja Designs has more than 25 years of lighting development and innovation with race-winning technology for off-road and street use.
+Based in San Diego, Calif., they are pioneers in the laser lighting field.

-HELLA is a well-known German automotive company that got its start in 1899.
+Hella is a well-known German automotive company that got its start in 1899.
 The company produces lighting and electronic components.
 It makes a variety of different lights, including headlamps and interior lighting.
-We recommend the HELLA 500 Series Driving Lamp Kit.

 Off-Road Lights Pricing

-- $20-$100: One of the best things about off-road lighting is that it can be quite affordable.
+- $20 to $100: One of the best things about off-road lighting is that it can be quite affordable.
 You don't have to spend a lot of money to get increased visibility.
 However, lower-priced systems may not offer the performance or durability of more expensive models.

 - $100 to $350: This price range will net you some seriously impressive off-road lighting solutions.
 High-powered lights with large lumen outputs and substantial mounting systems can be found here.
 You’ll also find larger lighting options in this price range.

-- $350 and up: This is where the creme-de-la-creme of off-road lighting lives.
+- $350 and more: This is where the best of off-road lighting lives.
 These are the best in the industry, backed by a lifetime warranty, and guaranteed to withstand wear and tear.
 This price range is usually reserved for the most serious off-road warriors who need a premium lighting product.